- Home/

 - Crane Forks/

-These crane forks are equipped with adjustable tines, height adjustable and an automatic balancing system.
-Crane forks with automatic balancing* tend to point their tines upward when being transported.
-This prevents the load from unintentionally slipping off the tines.
+The TIGRIP TKG-VHS range of crane forks are equipped with adjustable tines, adjustable mast height and a self weight balancing system.
+Crane forks with self weight balancing* tend to point their tines

-- highly visible safety color
+- Highly visible safety colour.

-- easily adjustable tines for all pallet sizes
+- Easily adjustable tines for all pallet sizes.

 - Never subject the gas spring in automatic forks to heat.